jacksund/simmate/docs/getting_started/custom_workflows/update_an_existing_workflow.md

 # Updating settings for a workflow

+!!! danger
-> :warning: The methods described in this section are **generally considered bad practice**, but they are still useful for getting things started.
+    The methods described in this section are **generally considered bad practice**, but they are still useful for getting things started.
 After this section, we will cover to best way to update settings and create new workflows.

+!!! warning
+    This approaches are only possible with single-calcultion workflows (i.e. "nested" workflows that call several workflows within them are not supported)

 ## Why isn't there a `custom_settings` option?